datatrail-jhu/10_dsjob/manuscript/03_website.md

 git clone https://github.com/username/username.github.com.git
 ```

-This will clone your current website repo into the RStudio Cloud project where your new webiste files are.
+This will clone your current website repo into the RStudio Cloud project where your new website files are.

 ![cloned repo](images/03_website/03_dsjob_website-62.png)